-HANGOUT NIGHTS
+HANGOUT NIGHT

-About every fourth gathering, community groups plan a hangout night.
-Hangout nights are simply a time when group members plan a time of lighthearted fun - playing pickleball, a cookout, or a game night.
+Hangout Nights.
+About every fourth gathering, Community Groups plan a Hangout Night.
+Hangout Nights are simply a venue where group members plan a time of light-hearted fun - playing pickleball, a cookout, or a game night.
 The agenda for this night is to simply laugh, enjoy each other, and deepen group relationships.
-For more hangout night ideas, go to fbcloganville.org/groups.
+For more Hangout Night ideas, go to fbcloganville.org/groups/hangout.